Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Explainability using Case Studies

 We model the diagnosis and treatment of ischemic heart disease as described in \cite{hauskrecht2000planning}.
-The doctor needs to diagnose and treat patients potentially suffering from coronary artery disease (CAD) or myocardial ischemia (MI).
+The doctor diagnoses and treats patients potentially suffering from coronary artery disease (CAD) or myocardial ischemia (MI).
 The model accounts for cases of harmless chest pain, which do not require treatment and the risks of complications arising from diagnostic tests and treatment procedures.
-In this model, the actual diseases (CAD and MI) are represented by hidden state variables that are not directly observable.
-However, the presence of symptoms, e.g., chest pain, is observable.
+The diseases (CAD and MI) are represented by hidden state variables, while the symptoms (e.g., chest pain) are observable.
 The doctor can use several diagnostic tools with different detection rates: an electrocardiogram (EKG) test, stress test and angiogram.
-The results of these tests are observable and reveal more information about the hidden state variables.
-For treatment, the doctor can choose between non-invasive medication, or invasive procedures like coronary artery bypass grafting (CABG) and percutaneous transluminal coronary angioplasty (PCTA).
-CABG is generally more effective but carries a higher risk of complications, while PCTA is less invasive, but its success also depends on the presence of complications.
-The doctor also has the option to wait, which can resolve harmless chest pain but may lead to complications if serious conditions are left untreated.
+The test results are observable and reveal more information about the hidden state variables and can choose between non-invasive medication, or invasive procedures like coronary artery bypass grafting (CABG) and percutaneous transluminal coronary angioplasty (PCTA).
+CABG is generally more effective but riskier, while PCTA is less invasive, but its success depends on the presence of complications.

+Waiting may resolve harmless symptoms but risks worsening serious conditions.
 Conducting tests, treatments, and waiting incur some costs.
-These costs are higher if treatments are administered without proper diagnosis (i.e., without positive test results).
+These costs are higher if treatments are administered without proper diagnosis.
 Additional costs are incurred if complications arise.
-We modeled this POMDP in the \prism~language~\cite{prism} and used the FSC learning technique implemented in \cite{bork2024learning} to create a $4$ node FSC with the default configuration.
+We modeled this POMDP in the \prism~language~\cite{prism} and used the FSC learning technique with the default configuration implemented in \cite{bork2024learning} to create a $4$ node FSC.